ManapatWeeramongkolkul/google-tourism-planner-project/README.md

 7 Flows:
 1. Default State Flow
    - The first flow which initializes the conversation with the user
-   - Include event error handling to inform the user about the Chat bot's functionality
+   - Include event error handling to inform the user about the chat bot's functionality
-   - Leads user into 4 possible flows: Ask Question, Book Hotel, Book Flight, and Create Trip
+   - Leads the user into 4 possible flows: Ask Question, Book Hotel, Book Flight, and Create Trip
 2. Ask Question Flow
    - Created as a Route Group to ensure that the flow can be accessed at any point during the conversation
    - Should include an 'End Flow' page to return the user back to their previous conversation
-   - 3 possible types of question: FAQ list, Information Question, and Distance Queston
+   - 3 possible types of questions: FAQ list, Information Question, and Distance Queston
 3. Book Hotel Flow
    - Allows a user to book hotel room(s)
    - Calculate user's payment amount due from no. of rooms booked and length of stay
 4. Book Flight Flow
-   - Allows a user to book a one-way flight or a round trip flight
+   - Allows a user to book a one-way flight or a round-trip flight
    - Calculate user's payment amount due from no. of tickets booked
 5. Create Trip Flow
    - Allows a user to plan their trip starting from a flight